turgu1/maison/Readme.md

 ### 4.2 **Maison** Declaration

-The `Maison maison(...)` declaration create an instance of the framework.
+The `Maison maison(...)` declaration creates an instance of the framework.
 This declaration accepts the following parameters:

 * An optional [feature mask](#feature-mask), to enable some aspects of the framework (see table below).
 * An optional [user application state structure](#user-application-state-structure) (here named `my_state`) and it's size to be automatically saved in non-volatile memory when DeepSleep is enabled.